aleff-github/my-flipper-shits/WiFiPasswords_Windows/README.md

-# WLAN Windows Password - BADUSB ✅
+# WLAN Windows Password - BadUSB ✅

 A script used to stole target WLAN Passwords.